-Empowering Photographers and Art-lovers: How Togge is Democratising Art Curation
+Empowering Photographers: How Togge is Democratising Art Curation

 But here’s the good news: there is a new kid on the block.
 Meet Togge – a brand new online photography hub that has set out to change things with a simple, democratising recipe: by bringing the focus back solely to the quality of the artwork.
 Founded by photographer James Brewer, Togge brings the artwork of emerging UK photographers to a community of buyers and galleries around the world.
 “We’re tired of seeing people buy art purely on the name of the photographer, so we’ve set out to change this,” James says.